vivekchandrabs/net-worth/README.md

         $ pip install -r requirements.txt

-To run the project, Go to the root folder and run
+To run the project, Go to the root folder where the manage.py file is there and run the following command:

         $ python manage.py runserver